SAMR1T/5300-Fossa/README.md

 **What does this project currently do?**

+Milestone 1
 SQL interpreter that currently accepts SQL statements and just returns a string which is the SQL statement string corresponding to the data structure.

+Milestone 2
+At this point, the SQL interpreter now has a rudimentry heap storage engine.
+We have implemented the basic functions needed for HeapTable, but only for two data types: integer and text.

 **What statements this project currently support?**

+Milestone 1
 Select and create statements

+Milestone 2
+create, create_if_not_exist, open, close, drop, insert( integer, text only), select( ignoring WHERE, GROUP BY and LIMIT), and project

 **Example sql statement and output string?**